efabb95/terraform-beginner-bootcamp-2023/README.md

 ### Setting and Unsetting Env Vars

-In the terminal we can set using `export HELLO='world`
+In the terminal we can:
+- set using `export HELLO='world'`

-In the terrminal we unset using `unset HELLO`
+- unset using `unset HELLO`

 We can set an env var temporarily when just running a command